Tomb Raider: Anniversary Controls & Gameplay Notes

 Z + Control Stick + Nunchuk or Control Pad Down...Wii Remote...B

 This is a special series of moves used in certain combat situations.
-It is a bit difficult to master, so detailed instructions are included in a separate section below.
+It is a bit difficult to master, so detailed instructions are included in a separate section below, as well as in a tutorial video.

 Break Free